luckyrat/KeePass-Favicon-Downloader/README.txt

 2) Similar issue when favicons change - there is no automatic method to track which favicons are actually in use so old icons will stay orphaned in the database.

-Note that in both siuations mentioned above, un-necessary icons can be manually removed by using the standard KeePass "choose icons" dialog.
+Note that in both siuations mentioned above, un-necessary icons can also be manually removed by using the standard KeePass "choose icons" dialog.

 Support